randdusing/cordova-plugin-bluetoothle/readme.md

 ### startScan ###
 Scan for Bluetooth LE devices.
 Since scanning is expensive, stop as soon as possible.
 The Phonegap app should use a timer to limit the scan interval.
+Also Android uses an AND operator for filtering, while iOS uses an OR operator for filtering.

 ```javascript
 bluetoothle.startScan(startScanSuccessCallback, startScanErrorCallback, params);